-What should I bring on my Whale Watching Tour?
+What should I bring on my Saint Andrews Whale Watching Tour?

-What should I wear on my Whale Watching tour?
+What should I wear on my New Brunswick Whale Watching tour?

-The weather can and does drop drastically on the water so no matter how lovely it is, do bring some layers.
+The weather on the Bay of Fundy can and does drop drastically on the water so no matter how lovely it is, do bring some layers.

 However, if like me you love taking photos of whales, are keen to experience as much as possible, don’t mind bouncing around in a boat and don’t mind getting wet then a smaller boat is the best option.